gugi9000/foosball/README.md

-# foosball-rating
+# foosball
-A ratings tracker for the office foosball league
+A rating calculator for the office foosball league

+Maintains a leader board using a ratings system, BBT, based on SkillScore and Elo.

+The more games you play the less variance on your rating.
+Compete against better rated player (and win) to improve your rating the most.

+It seems more far when not everyone has time to play as often as others.
+Also those who have a good streak still cannot rest on their laurrels.

 ## todo
 * top 3 photos on leaderboard
-* don't show players with 0 games

 ## analysis tab ideas
 * 1v1 - show all games between two players and summed stats